By Feature10 tools reviewed

 DM Champ is built for agencies whose clients sell across messaging channels (Instagram DMs, WhatsApp, Messenger, SMS, web chat).
 If the agency's deliverable is voice cold calling, Synthflow, Vapi, or Bland are better fits.
 If the agency's deliverable is a full marketing operating system (websites, funnels, CRM, ads, paid traffic, SMS broadcasts, email) GoHighLevel covers more surface area.
 If the agency wants to resell 20 different vendor products as a marketplace, Vendasta's wholesale model is the right architecture.

 DM Champ also is not the right fit for a solo operator with no clients yet.
-The Pro plan at $297 unlocks BYOK, webhooks, API, Custom Functions, and advanced mode, which is plenty for one or two accounts.
-The Agency plan only makes sense when the operator is actively reselling under their own brand.
+A lower LTD tier (or the Pro monthly plan at $297) unlocks BYOK, webhooks, API, Custom Functions, and advanced mode, which is plenty for one or two accounts.
+The full agency tier (LTD Tier 6) only makes sense when the operator is actively reselling under their own brand.

 How to choose

-- If credit reselling is your business model and DMs are the channel, DM Champ is the cleanest fit.
+• If credit reselling is your business model and DMs are the channel, DM Champ is the cleanest fit.
+The credit reselling pricing playbook walks through the margin math, and the for-agencies overview covers how the Agency tier is set up.

 How we keep this list current